cea-trust-platform/trust-documentation/doc/source/srcs/num_meth/discretisation/vef/index.rst

-The stability of this new finite element basis is proved in [JCS23]_.
+The stability of this new finite element basis is proved in [JCS23]_ and the inf-sup condtion in [F06]_.
 This scheme is the most used VEF discretization in TRUST.

   .. and the main notions of equivalence between finite element formulation and finite volume element formulation are presented in [PJ24] - .